About St. John's

 Our Church Community

 There is a genuine warmth and welcoming spirit here at St. John’s.
+We are a Believe Out Loud faith community and affirm that all means all in our welcome.
 The people of St. John’s value diverse expressions of belief and the process of discerning God’s truth and call for our individual and collective lives.
 We care about our parish family members and our neighbors near and far.
 Lay members have a vital role in the governance and ministry of our church; all our members are ministers of St. John’s Episcopal Church.

 Visitors and long-time members alike have shared that St. John’s offers a balance of traditional and relaxed experiences.
 Connecting with others through Jesus shapes our lives, our relationships and our ministries.